hapax/hapax.github.io/assets/chuzenji.md

 profound, will conjure up a place to sleep.

 I remember that the cruise
-terminal has a small konbini, so I walk back and dawdle in the snack aisle, wracked by indecision over novelty chip flavours, while I scope out local hotels on the wifi.
+terminal has a small *konbini*, so I walk back and dawdle in the snack aisle, wracked by indecision over novelty chip flavours, while I scope out local hotels on the wifi.
 A balding clerk listens to the baseball---from what I can tell,